Syntomic cycle classes and prismatic Poincar\'e duality: Cycle classes

-We now identify the Hodge cycle map.
-For a regular pair $R\to S$ of codimension $r$, the functor $i_*\colon\D(S)\to\D(R)$ commutes with colimits, preserves compact objects, and hence has a right adjoint $i^!\colon\D(R)\to\D(S)$ that preserves colimits.
+We now identify the Gysin map for the Hodge cohomology.
+For a regular pair $R\to S$, the functor $i_*\colon\D(S)\to\D(R)$ commutes with colimits, preserves compact objects, and hence has a right adjoint $i^!\colon\D(R)\to\D(S)$ that preserves colimits.